Gone are the days of having to track down paperwork in physical filing cabinets.

 Using intelligence software, Templafy will automatically show the most relevant content to each employee based on their usage and position.

-One of the biggest pain points with DMS, in general, is having to create new documents using another platform.
-Templafy eliminates this pain point by giving users the ability to create and edit new content directly within the system.
+Templafy eliminates of having to create new document on a new platform by giving users the ability to create and edit new content directly within the system.

 Both new and uploaded content can all be managed in a simple and singular feed on your dashboard.